 At 360Locate we like to keep up to speed with the industry’s leading new technologies.
 This means you sometimes have to get out of your bubble and get out into the real world.
 Techorama 2018 provided an excellent opportunity to do so for us.
 Techorama is a known name from the conferences they organize in Antwerp Belgium, but this was the first time they organized an event under the same name in Ede, the Netherlands.
 For a young event, it already bolstered some big sponsors, among which Microsoft.
-Since there had not been a Microsoft oriented conference in the Netherlands for a while, they jumped in with the big guns, having Azure Executive Vice President Scott Guthrie as the keynote host.
+Since there had not been a Microsoft-oriented conference in the Netherlands for a while, they jumped in with the big guns, having Azure Executive Vice President Scott Guthrie as the keynote host.
 Most of the other sessions also featured topics in the Microsoft / Azure / .NET ecosystem.
 Perfect for us, since our technology stack is also based on .NET and we are looking into what Azure can provide for our business cases.

 Practice makes perfect

 One of these sessions focused on how to get a handle on the status of your production systems.
 The speaker worked at a company that provides charging points for electric vehicles which are connected to a central managing platform.
 He and his team had end-to-end responsibility for one of the back-end components to manage these charging points.
-This meant that they where responsible for building, testing, deploying and 24/7 support for this specific component.
-When he described more about their process, we realized that at 360Locate we face the same issues they faced in scaling development and in managing support of a production environment.
+This meant that they were responsible for building, testing, deploying, and 24/7 support for this specific component.
+When he described more about their process, we realized that at 360Locate we face the same issues they faced in scaling development and in managing the support of a production environment.

-Of course this is not rocket science, but it made us realize where we had been going wrong in our previous attempts.
+Of course, this is not rocket science, but it made us realize where we had been going wrong in our previous attempts.
 So we put this knowledge into action and created a new dashboard Azure Application Insights and installed a TV for it to be displayed on.

 This is not all we took away from the conference, but it is an important step in improving the stability of our product and in the working process of the development team.
 We’re actively looking to apply the other findings and new technologies we learned about in the future, so stay posted on more blogs on that!